The choices on this tab vary a bit depending on which test you chose on the first tab.

 •Also compare models using AICc.
 Most people will not want to use this, as it is not standard.
 The unpaired t test essentially compares the fit of two models to the data (one shared mean, vs. two separate group means).
 The t test calculations are equivalent to the extra sum-of-squares F test.
 When you check this option, Prism will report the usual t test results, but will also compare the fit of the two models by AICc, and report the percentage chance that each model is correct.

 •Nonparametric tests.
 Compute the 95% CI for the difference between medians (Mann-Whitney) or the median of the paired differences (Wilcoxon).
-You can only trust this confidence interval if you make an additional assumption not required to interpret the P value.
+You can only interpret this confidence interval if you make an additional assumption not required to interpret the P value.
 For the Mann-Whitney test, you must assume that the two populations have the same shape (whatever it is).
 For the Wilcoxon test, you must assume that the distribution of differences is symmetrical.
 Statistical analyses are certainly more useful when reported with confidence intervals, so it is worth thinking about whether you are willing to accept those assumptions.
 Calculation details.

 •Wilcoxon test.
 What happens when the two matching values in a row are identical?
 Prism 5 handled this as Wilcoxon said to when he created the test.
 Prism offers the option of using the Pratt method instead.
 If your data has lots of ties, it is worth reading about the two methods and deciding which to use.